JeffreyZhao/wind/README.md

         setTimeout(50, move);
     }

 Can someone tell me the algorithm used to move the element?
-After checking the code again and again, may be we would understand the implementation, but it's really difficult and uncomfortable for the programmer to read and write codes like that.
+Maybe we would understand the implementation after reading the code again and again, but it's really difficult and uncomfortable for the programmer to read and write codes like that.
 But everything would be changed with Jscex:

     var moveAsync = eval(Jscex.compile("async", function (e, startPos, endPos, duration) {
         for (var t = 0; t < duration; t += 50) {